plus8/hotspot/install.md

 TODO:
 =================================

+- add a note about adding hostnames to the /etc/hosts file using the AP ip address so that when you log in the dns automatically resolves to whatever you call your machine. e.g.
+  192.168.1.1    vanpi3

 - Change stats2.py to use the hostname instead of VANDIESEL2, or the SSID from hostAPD, so it doesn't need setting manually

 - maybe look and see if Network Manager is a better way of doing the networking stuff.